 About

-I build software and AI agents
+I build production AI systems

 Approach